 For a relaxed experience, head to Mnisikleous street, known as the steps, where cafes and eateries have cushions and chairs right out on the street steps – it is very relaxed and bohemian.

-Finish your evening with drinks at The Clumsies, one of the best cocktail bars in all of Europe – what a way to wrap up your 10-day Greek island-hopping itinerary!
+Finish your evening with drinks at The Clumsies, one of the best cocktail bars in all of Europe – what a way to wrap up your 10-day Greek island hopping itinerary!

 Have More Time?

 If you are lucky enough to have more time to spend in Greece, why not extend your trip to include a visit to Greece’s largest island Crete?
 This massive island is perfect for road-tripping and is dripping in culture, history and amazing beaches.
+Take a few days to explore Chania and Heraklion and also make sure to venture beyond these two cities.

 Alternatively, you could simply visit a few more islands in the Cyclades, including loves Milos, Naxos or Sifnos.
 Planning a trip to these islands is a little bit more off the beaten path than some of the other islands mentioned above and are the perfect addition on any trip to Greece.